iterative/mlem.ai/content/docs/start/deploying.md

 > ⚠️ This functionality is experimental and is subject to change.
 We’ll add more
 > target platforms in upcoming releases.

-Deployment often uses packing and serving functionalities, for example, Heroku deployment that we will try in this section actually uses docker image packing with FastAPI serving underneath.
+Deployment often uses packaging and serving functionalities.
+For example, Heroku deployment that is showcased in this section actually uses docker image packaging with FastAPI serving.

 ## Defining target environment